The Authoritarian ParentBy Dr. Margaret Paul

 - My child does not take personal responsiblility.

-Our controlling behavior also has negative consequences for ourselves, especially in the long run.
+Your controlling behavior also has negative consequences for you, especially in the long run.

 - Parenting is not fun.
 It feels like a burden.

 - I am tired of the power struggles.

 - I feel tense, anxious, angry or frustrated.

 - I feel like a failure as a parent.

 - My child and I do not have fun together.